shuawoo/SNAKEGAME/README.md

 5. Music and Sound Effects: Background music is included and a sound effect is played when the snake eat the food and when the game is over.

-The update process of this game has been shown as 3 different versions.
+The updating process of this game has been shown as 3 different versions.